 For Spinal Health Week 2019, chiropractors are encouraging Australians to get Ready For Life by ensuring their posture is correct, they are living active lifestyles and seeking chiropractic care where necessary.

-“One way to help you be Ready for Life and improve your spinal health is to get a check-up from your local ACA chiropractor.
-Chiropractors can also be seen as a preventative healthcare option by offering advice and assistance in making appropriate lifestyle choices and therefore reducing the risk of spinal health issues arising in the first place,” said Dr Wardle
+“One way to help you be Ready for Life and improve your spinal health is to get a check-up from your chiropractor.
+Chiropractors can also be seen as a preventative healthcare option by offering advice and assistance in making appropriate lifestyle choices and therefore reducing the risk of spinal health issues arising in the first place,” said Dr. Wardle

 Chiropractic care is not a one size fits all healthcare option.
 Chiropractors carefully assess each patient individually and tailor their care accordingly.
 By using a variety of non-surgical techniques, such as specific spinal adjustments, manual therapy and low-force intervention, chiropractors offer a drug-free, hands-on approach to spinal healthcare.

 “It is important to take preventative measures when it comes to spinal health and if you are experiencing pain, it is not advisable to ignore this.
-Get advice from your local ACA chiropractor as early as possible,” explained Dr Wardle.
+Get advice from your chiropractor as early as possible,” explained Dr. Wardle.

 Good posture from the ground up